Texas Department of Criminal Justice

 Last year, hundreds of news media calls were answered and information about agency policies, procedures and budget matters, individual inmates, prison programs and the death penalty was provided to reporters.
 PIO facilitates interviews between the media and inmates, and also spends a significant amount of time coordinating death row media interviews and serving as a media escort at each execution.

 PIO distributes news releases and media advisories on various events and activities of significance and public interest.
 It also provides assistance to documentary and film producers, researchers and book authors.
-In addition to its external work with the media, PIO keeps agency staff informed of pertinent media coverage on a daily basis by posting news clips to the TDCJ Web site.

 It is the philosophy of the agency to be as candid as possible with media in order to inform the public of its activities.
 Information is given as allowed by agency policy and in accordance with state public information laws.
 A PIO staff member is always on call to answer media inquiries that come in after regular business hours.

 The Public Information Office is dedicated to responding to news media inquiries in a timely and accurate manner.
 By taking a proactive stance, the office is able to provide information about TDCJ’s many positive programs to the media and educate the public on the workings of the agency.